In this Flowkey review, I share my experience using the platform and the Flowkey app for 6 months. Here is what I learned!

 Visual representation 🎹

 As mentioned earlier, the split-screen feature enabled me to look at the sheet music while also looking at the piano being played by an expert.
-The visual was too accurate, and I did not find myself falling back.
+The visual was too accurate, and I did not fall back.

-Also, I felt that streaming visuals is necessary for any learning platform, especially in musical sites, since the practice is fully based on visual representation.
+Also, I felt that streaming visuals is necessary for any learning platform, especially in musical sites, since the practice is entirely based on visual representation.

 The videos did not lag and were streamed smoothly.